efranke22/nick-erin-capstone/README.md

 ## Matern Random Effect Models

+Essentially, a matern random effects model takes into account the correlation between points via the euclidean distance between coordinates.
 Our random effect model accounts for spatial correlation by incorporating the X and Y coordinates of the centroid, or center, of each census tract.
 We are able to do so by creating a numeric factor representing the coordinates of sampled locations.
 We fit a constant mu (smoothness parameter) for easier computational purposes.
-Because we have the matern correlation coefficient, we do assume isotropic.
+Because we have the matern correlation coefficient, we do assume isotropic, meaning that the covariance function depends only on the computational distance.
 We use this model as it is an alternative way to account for spatial correlation, by imposing a correlation structure on the random effect so that each census tract are spatially correlated.
 When two regions are farther away, we expect the correlation between them to get lower.
+Rho is a number that captures the spatial correlation, therefore a higher value of rho implies more spatial correlation being captured by the model.

 We fit two different models, one with our designated important variables from LASSO and another with an interaction between the proportion of